wesbos/beginner-javascript-notes/notes/Module 8꞉ Data Types.md

 If you do ever want to freeze the values in an object, what you can do is create a frozen object.

-You use the captial "O" `Object` and call `.freeze()` on it and pass the object to it that you want to freeze.
+You use the capital "O" `Object` and call `.freeze()` on it and pass the object to it that you want to freeze.

 Add the following code at the bottom of the script tag 👇